shrikarvk/SpringBootOnDocker/README.md

 prerequisites:
 		1. Java 1.8 or above
 		2. Latest version of Gradle or Maven
+		3. Latest version of Docker
-		2. If you are NOT using a Linux machine, you will need a virtualized server.
+		4. If you are NOT using a Linux machine, you will need a virtualized server.
 Visit https://www.virtualbox.org/wiki/Downloads for Download and install

 Follow the below steps in sequence.